RonasIT/swift-networking/README.md

 Once error handling completed, you should call completion handler with result, which affects error handling chain:
 - Use `continueErrorHandling(with: error)` to redirect your error to the next error handler.
 If there is no other error handlers, request will be failed.
-- Use `continueFailure(with: error)` fail request with your error right now
+- Use `continueFailure(with: error)` to fail request with your error right now
 - Use `retryNeeded` to retry failed request

 2. Create error handling service with your error handler: